th3w1zard1/stremthru/README.md

 If `token` query parameter is present, the proxified link will not be encrypted. e.g. `dXNlcm5hbWU6cGFzc3dvcmQ=`

-Otherwise, if `Proxy-Authorization` header is present, the proxified link will be encrypted. e.g. `Basic dXNlcm5hbWU6cGFzc3dvcmQ=`
+Otherwise, if `X-StremThru-Authorization` header is present, the proxified link will be encrypted. e.g. `Basic dXNlcm5hbWU6cGFzc3dvcmQ=`

 **`GET /v0/proxy`**